‘Harper, tell me of the road,

 The 1983 visit had been on a photographic holiday organized by Alfred (Greg) and Sue Gregory.
 Both were professional photographers: Greg had been the ‘stills’ photographer on John Hunt’s expedition which made the first ascent of Mount Everest in 1953.
 With people like these in charge, and with a party that included some of the leading amateur photographers in the UK, together with some pretty hard travellers, it was not surprising that I learned a lot about photography, and about myself, too.
 In 1984 I was talking to Sue and she mentioned the possibility of a ‘Foothills Trek’ that they were planning to do in 1985.
 Was I interested?

 There was quite a long gap before I returned to Nepal.
-In 1988 Greg & Sue put a trek together to go into Ganesh Himal.
+In 1988 Greg & Sue put a trek together to go into Ganesh Himal, to the north of Kathmandu.
 Described as a ‘foothills’ trek I was sorely tempted to go, but on advice opted to go to Peru & Bolivia instead.
 This was probably a wise decision as ‘Ganesh’ apparently turned out to be an ‘epic’, but I still wonder how I would have fared on it.
 (Peru & Bolivia were excellent, though).